Can Too Much Screen Time Impact Children’s Health and Vision?

 Technology is the present and the future.
 By following these measures and tips, you’ll go a long way toward keeping your tech-savvy child seeing clearly and feeling healthy for many years to come.

 Make sure to schedule an annual eye exams to ensure that your child’s eyes are healthy and seeing well.
-We will perform special tests and provide suggestions to reduce the risk and symptoms of computer eye strain.Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+We will perform special tests and provide suggestions to reduce the risk and symptoms of computer eye strain.Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.